stebennett/curriculum-vitae/README.md

 Inception of Marks and Spencer technology graduate scheme, and training programme.

 Training, mentoring and development of engineers in agile and XP practices.

+### **Software Development Manager** - April 2013 - Dec 2015

+#### eBay Inc, London, UK

+Agile team lead, with line management responsibility for 6 engineers.
+Responsible for all developer hiring for Europe including the development of the hiring strategy and recruitment plan.
+Lead all conference attendance for the European Product Development (EPD) team.
+Part of the EPD leadership team, aiming to build a world‐class agile development team.

+Active coder, practicing TDD, ATDD, and pair‐programming.
+Delivering software through a mixture of Scrum, XP and Lean engineering.
+Acting as team coach for people development, and process improvement through introspection and adaptation.

+Lead the delivery of a mobile first adaptive front‐end for European retail promotions (deals.ebay.co.uk) in six weeks, doubling revenue for Christmas peak trading 2013.
+Expanded presence throughout 2014 to category pages, new regions and German travel vertical.

+Took over team leadership for internal retail promotions sourcing tool, managing full rollout for peak trading 2014.
+Tool enabled biggest single weekend of sales during UK “Black Friday” campaign.

+Leading development of greenfield iOS project, upskilling current development team members.

+Organised first hack‐week for EPD.
+Completed TDD and agile engineering introduction and training for teams in USA.
+Nominated for entry to eBay emerging leader programme for 2015.

+### **Technical Lead** - March 2011 - April 2013

+#### Hibu Plc, Reading, UK

+Technical team lead for agile product delivery team with line management responsibility for 3 engineers and Scrum team delivery.
+Accountable for Yell.com releases, managing multiple team integration, deployments and experiential testing.

+Responsible for the team delivery of SEO improvements, including the redesign of business information and search results pages, resulting in an organic traffic growth of 15% month‐on‐month.
+Completed redesign and migration of Yell.com Maps to Google Maps.
+Delivered in 8 weeks, in compliance with business timelines.
+Consolidated back‐end with Yell.com search, reducing channel complexity and enabling feature parity across experiences.

+Technical lead for the development of Yell.com business self‐serve application, enabling free‐listing customers to edit their on‐site content for the first time.
+Developed new in‐house image store built on Riak with HTTP API to enable dynamic image transformations.

+Runner up in company hack‐day for one day development of Facebook instant personalisation of Yell.com.